facebook/docusaurus/website/docs/using-themes.md

 ## Theme components

-Most of the times, theme is used to provide a set of React components, e.g. `Navbar`, `Layout`, `Footer`.
+Most of the time, theme is used to provide a set of React components, e.g. `Navbar`, `Layout`, `Footer`.

 Users can use these components in their code by importing them using the `@theme` webpack alias: